Rune (film)

 Rune is the first feature film, either independent or otherwise, to debut on Apple Inc.'s Video iPod.
 It was released on October 10, 2006.
 Its main character is a linguist who is doing research on the source of all modern languages.

 Special effects in the film were done by Santa Monica's Radium, a firm with credits ranging from Target commercials to feature films like Spider-Man 2.

 According to online press releases, the film was shot over the course of 2 months, a fairly long shoot by the standards of independent film, and was entirely independently financed.

-The film's cast is international and diverse, with German ingénue Anna Bäumer as the linguist, and veteran character actor Bill Wise, veteran of a number of Richard Linklater films.
+The film's cast is international and diverse, with German ingénue Anna Bäumer as the linguist, and veteran character actor Bill Wise, a veteran of a number of Richard Linklater films.

 The movie also used several local actors from the states of Texas and Oklahoma.
 Oklahoma City was used for a lot of the scene in the movie and housed the Isis Production Company office for the shoot of the film.